 Now it’s your turn!

-We’ve discussed the seven most common remote work challenges in this article and solutions to overcome them.
+We’ve discussed the ten most common remote work challenges in this article and solutions to overcome them.

 What challenges do you face while working remotely (and what do you do to overcome these?